soodritesh/CI-on-aws/README.md

 Name: vprofile-code-repo
 ```

-Next we will create an IAM user with `CodeCommit` access from IAM console.
+Next, we will create an IAM user with `CodeCommit` access from the IAM console.
 We will create a policy for `CodeCommit` and allow full access only for `vprofile-code-repo`.

 ```sh
 Name: vprofile-code-admin-repo-full access